quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part46_5.7_Random_Numb.md

 ```
 The `AlignPointer` function is responsible for shifting the address to meet the alignment requirement.
 This ensures that any misalignment in the initial allocation is corrected before returning the pointer.

-For example, if you need a 16-byte aligned memory block and get back an unaligned pointer ending in 0x1, the function will shift this pointer up by 15 bytes (since \(2^{4} - 1 = 15\)) to make it correctly align.
+For example, if you need a 16-byte aligned memory block and get back an unaligned pointer ending in 0x1, the function will shift this pointer up by 15 bytes (since $2^{4} - 1 = 15$) to make it correctly align.
 x??

 ---

 #### Aligning Addresses to a Boundary
 Background context: This section explains how to align addresses to specific byte boundaries, such as 16 bytes.
-It mentions that given an address and a desired alignment `L`, you can shift the address up by \( L - 1 \) bits and then apply a bitmask to strip off the least-significant \( N = \log_2(L) \) bits.
+It mentions that given an address and a desired alignment `L`, you can shift the address up by $L - 1 $ bits and then apply a bitmask to strip off the least-significant$N = \log_2(L)$ bits.
 :p How do we align an address to an L-byte boundary?
 ??x
 To align an address to an `L`-byte boundary, first shift the address up by `L - 1` bits.
-Then, apply a bitmask that has binary 1s in the \( N = \log_2(L) \) least-significant bits and binary 0s elsewhere.
+Then, apply a bitmask that has binary 1s in the $N = \log_2(L)$ least-significant bits and binary 0s elsewhere.
 This can be done using a bitwise AND operation with `addr & ~mask`, where `~mask` is the inverted mask.
 ```c
 void* alignedAddress = originalAddress | (L - 1);
 unsigned int mask = ~(L - 1);